 The goal of psychological testing is to assess a patients performance and interpret the results to make a comprehensive treatment plan for the patient.
 Psychological testing uses a variety of science-based techniques to assess a person's behavior, personality, and capabilities.
 Dr. Brissett is always willing to work with other professionals with your permission such as psychiatrists, schools or other team of experts to share interpretations and recommendations of assessments.

-Before psychological testing begins, a formal interview is conducted by the psychologist with the patient.
-The interview usually lasts 30 to 60 minutes.
-During the interview the psychologist will ask the patient questions about his or her childhood, personal history, and family background, as well as about certain experiences the patient may have had at home, at school, at work, or at play.
+Before psychological testing begins, a formal interview is conducted by Dr. Brissettt who will ask the patient questions related to childhood, educational and personal history, and family background, as well as about certain experiences the patient may have had at work, school, family dynamics, or at play.

 General symptoms can include:

 - Troubled relationships